 Why Do People Get HELOCs?

-Other homeowners use their HELOC funds to pay off high-interest credit card or personal debt.
+Many homeowners use their HELOC funds to pay off high-interest credit card or personal debt.
 This can be helpful with some credit cards charging 25% or more.
 Other options are to pay for a college education or pay for a vacation.
 But whether it’s worth using your equity and having a higher payment for those purposes is up to you.

+HELOCs May Offer Tax Deductions Tapping your home equity for home renovations also carries other advantages.
+The IRS will let you write off some interest on home equity interest if you itemize on your tax return.
 With the new tax law enacted in 2017, married couples can deduct mortgage interest on up to $750,000 of mortgage debt if the debt is used for home improvements.
 The tax deduction works on first mortgages, HELOCs, and home equity loans.
+Read about HELOC interest and tax deductibility.

 You never know what mortgage rates will do, but it seems likely that rates are on an upward trajectory.
 So, lock in your rate by talking to your lender about a HELOC today.
 Learn about the differences between cash out refinancing and home equity loans,